 There are six ranges of value to measure.
 0 to 200mV, 200mV to 2V, 2V to 20V, 20V to 200V, 200V to 600V.
 So, the maximum reading that the multimeter can take is 600V.
 After that, the internal circuitry is very likely to get fried.

-Now we need to have an idea about approximate value of voltage that we are going to measure beforehand we start measuring the value.
+Now we need to have an idea about the approximate value of the voltage that we are going to measure beforehand we start measuring the value.
 If it is a high voltage source (mainly converted from high voltage AC) we need to use the uppermost interval i.e. 200V to 600V.
-As the source tends to lower value, we should choose lower intervals like 20V to 200V or 2V to 20V etc. This intervals are selected by just rotating and fixing the selector to marked interval.
+As the source tends to lower value, we should choose lower intervals like 20V to 200V or 2V to 20V etc. These intervals are selected by just rotating and fixing the selector to a marked interval.
 This is the adjustment we need to do on the Multimeter, but this alone won’t give us any value on the screen.
 Now we need to put the RED wire into the port marked as VΩmA and the BLACK wire to COM port.
 Which will be used as +Ve and GND input terminals respectively.
-Now just touch the sharp metallic end of RED (+Ve) probe to the source’s positive terminal and Black one (Gnd) to the negative terminal (Gnd), the Multimeter will show the value of the potential difference in Volt unit on the display.
+Now just touch the sharp metallic end of RED (+Ve) probe to the source’s positive terminal and Black one (Gnd) to the negative terminal (GND), the Multimeter will show the value of the potential difference in Volt unit on the display.

 Say, we want to measure the potential difference between 2 terminals of a common 6F22 type 9V battery.
 So, now we need to find out appropriate interval where we should fix the selector.
 9V is less than 20V and greater than 2V.
-So, 2V-20V is correct interval and we should set our selector to “20” marking.
+So, 2V-20V is the correct interval and we should set our selector to “20” marking.

 NOTE: THE MARKINGS ON MULTIMETER REPRESENTS UPPER LIMIT.
 SO, "20" MEANS 2V - 20V RANGE.
 WE MUST NOT SELECT THE LOWER INTERVAL THAN THE VALUE WE ARE MEASURING, TO SAVE THE MULTIMETER FROM UNINTENTIONAL DESTRUCTION.